SeismicSystems/documentation/language_and_vm/documentation.md

 Welcome to the documentation for our confidential storage extension to the Ethereum Virtual Machine (EVM).
 This extension introduces confidential storage capabilities, allowing developers to handle sensitive data securely within smart contracts.
 By building upon the existing EVM infrastructure, we've added minimal changes to ensure ease of adoption and maintain compatibility.

-This documentation highlights the differences from Cancun's Ethereum version to focus on the new features introduced.
+This documentation highlights the differences from Cancun's Ethereum version to focus on the new features introduced by Seismic's Mercury version.
 We recommend familiarizing yourself with the standard Ethereum documentation alongside this guide.

 - - -